This soba noodle salad is healthy, refreshing, and a meal in itself! Ready in minutes and easy to customize!

 - Use different vegetables.
 Spinach, broccoli, and zucchini are all fantastic additions.

 - Add some protein.
-Tofu, tempeh or even some grilled fish.
+Tofu, seitan etc.

 - Make them spicy.
 Mix red pepper flakes or any other seasoning in the dressing to make soba noodle salad spicy.